An animal chewed the turkey I left out to thaw. Can I still cook it? - NewsBreak

 “My favorite is when there’s either a husband and wife or a couple that are going at it about a certain situation and I’m called in as the tie-breaker, so that’s fun,” Woulfe said.
 “Whoever wins usually erupts in a ‘Haha, I told you!'”

 “Overall we’re just here to just calm that host down,” Wolfe said.
-“We know there were a lot of first-time hosts last year during the pandemic and what’s surprising is a lot of those first-time hosts, per a survey we did, are coming back to host again, specifically millennials.”“Out There…Somewhere” Unusual entrant is crashing museum’s gingerbread village
+“We know there were a lot of first-time hosts last year during the pandemic and what’s surprising is a lot of those first-time hosts, per a survey we did, are coming back to host again, specifically millennials.”Poll: Two-thirds say Thanksgiving gatherings back to normal

 The year 2021 marks the 40th anniversary of the Turkey Talk-Line , which now includes advice via text, email, online chat, phone calls and social media.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.